Monday, 18 July 2011

 On the 20th of July we took the train to Paris.
 The woman in the station booking office thought we were mad to ask for a train that went along the Cher via Vierzon instead of the much quicker route straight along the Loire.
 I don’t think she believed me when I said that we had just walked from Vierzon to Tours.

-At Hong Kong airport we waited for a couple of hours in a café on the observation deck and I admired the early morning sun rising over the mountains.
+At Hong Kong airport we waited for a couple of hours in a café on the observation deck and I admired the early morning sun low over the mountains.

 Soon afterwards it retreated below the horizon and darkness closed in, but I was too bemused to find it strange.